databrary/design/ridir-16/narrative.md

 #### The growth of video as data

 Developmental researchers have long recognized the power of visual media to capture the richness and complexity of children’s behavior (18).
-As video replaced film, video became the backbone of most developmental research programs.
-Video and audio recordings constitute the raw materials of research for thousands of scientists who study learning and development.
+As video replaced film, it became the backbone of most developmental research programs for thousands of scientists who study learning and development.
 More than 100 of the 270 respondents to a recent survey of developmental scientists report collecting more than 5 hours of video per week (10) in their labs.
 The scale of some large collaborative projects is even larger.
 The Measures of Effective Teaching Project (34), funded by the Gates Foundation, generated more than 1,000 videos from 3,000 K-12 classrooms over a 3-year period.
 The data, constituting tens of terabytes of storage, are hosted at the University of Michigan (35) and streamed to registered viewers across the country.
 The NSF-funded HomeBank project (36), affiliated with the TalkBank/CHILDES archive (37), is collecting and sharing hundreds of hours of naturalistic audio recordings of children’s speech, some of which will be accompanied by video.
-The Autism and Beyond Project at Duke University (38) has deployed an iPhone application that will collect video images of children’s facial expressions to evaluate the feasibility of using computer vision techniques to screen children in their homes for developmental disorders and risk of mental illness.
 The widespread availability of low-cost, high-resolution cameras has made video a large and rapidly growing source of information about human behavior.

 #### Video enables behavioral science research, but poses special challenges